imagej/imagej.github.io/_pages/Manual_editing_of_tracks_using_TrackMate.md

 ![](TrackMate_Toolbar.png)

-The HyperStack displayer let you edit spots in two ways_
+The HyperStack displayer let you edit spots in two ways:

 ### With the mouse

 #### Moving an existing spot

   - Double-click *inside* a spot on the displayer to select it for editing.
 It becomes green with a dashed line.
   - Click and drag inside the selected spot to move its center around.
-To move it Z or in time, simply move the sliders at the bottom of the window and the spot will follow (shortcuts_ '\<' & '\>' for Z, 'Alt + \>' & 'Alt + \<' to move in time).
+To move it Z or in time, simply move the sliders at the bottom of the window and the spot will follow (shortcuts: '\<' & '\>' for Z, 'Alt + \>' & 'Alt + \<' to move in time).
   - When you are happy with its new location, double-click anywhere to leave the editing mode.
 You should notice that its thumbnail in TrackScheme gets updated.

 #### Creating a new spot